fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/fitbenchmarking.rst

 Installing FitBenchmarking
 ##########################

-|Python 2.7+| will be needed for running/installing this.
+|Python 3.6+| will be needed for running/installing this.

-  Note: If using Python 3, Mantid problems and minimizers will be unavailable.

 1. Download this repository or clone it using
    `git <https://git-scm.com/>`__: